Visit our "In the News

 The Precipitation Outlook favors:

-- Below-average precipitation in the Southwest, Southeast and the Alaskan panhandle.
+- Above-average precipitation in the Southern Alaska, and the Alaskan panhandle.
+Below average in the midwest and Pacific Northwest.

 The Temperature Outlook favors: